nathonius/homebrewery-vscode/README.md

 ## Features
 - Most markdown and formatting from the Homebrewery is supported.
 - Use `\page` to create new pages.
+- Most of the same snippets The Homebrewery provides are available with the 'brew' prefix.
+Ex: `brewStatBlock`

 ## Known Issues
 - Any div element used requires a new line between the div and its content